TheAppsFirm/BuzdyAppFlutter/README.md

 ### Viewing saved videos

 Tap the video library icon in the Feed screen to open the list of downloads.
 From here you can play the video, save it to the gallery or delete it.
+Tap the checklist icon to select multiple videos and save them all to the gallery or delete them in one action.